djboni/zig-raylib/README.md

 # Zig Raylib

-Also: How to add an external library to you Zig project.
+Alternative Title: How to add an external library to you Zig project.

 by Djones A. Boni